Program Overview

 Core Curriculum

-The MHA program requires a minimum of 85 credits of didactic coursework.
+The MHA program requires a minimum of 88 credits of didactic coursework.
+These credits are met through a full-time enrollment of a minimum 16 credits per term for the duration of the 2-year program.
 All required courses must be taken for a letter grade except for courses only offered as pass/fail.
 The courses required to meet CEPH competencies 1 are offered multiple times throughout the year, including the summer prior to the first year.
 These requirements are included in the term-by-term listings in the recommended terms for MHA student planning purposes.
-These courses should be completed during year one, prior to starting the administrative residency.
+Most CEPH required half-credit courses should be completed during year one, prior to starting the administrative residency.
+PH.552.612 Essentials of One Health must be taken in Term 2 of the second year.
 All courses noted in the curriculum are required for graduation.
 Courses taken in the summer prior to year 1 will appear on one's first term transcript and do not involve additional tuition.

 First Year | Credits | |